Cm-lang/Cmc/README.md

 [![Gitter](https://badges.gitter.im/bC-Programming-Language-StandardCouncil/bC-Compiler.svg)](https://gitter.im/bC-Programming-Language-StandardCouncil/bC-Compiler?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![license](https://img.shields.io/github/license/bC-Programming-Language-StandardCouncil/bC-Compiler.svg)](https://github.com/bC-Programming-Language-StandardCouncil/bC-Compiler)

-The compiler for bC-language.
+The compiler for bC-language (the name will be changed in the future).

-bC is a statically typed native language (targeting LLVM and GLSL).
+bC is a statically typed native language (targeting LLVM and GLSL), with first-class lambdas and powerful type inference.

+There are no `function`s in this language, it treats them as lambda variables.
+With compile-time inlining, functional style codes can run as fast as imperative style ones.

-It doesn't have subtyping, it organize data with structs and extension methods.
+This language doesn't have subtyping, it organize data with structs and extension methods.

 Maybe there will be an optional H-M type system, and hole-oriented programming (like Idris).